Skip to main content

 • Role of Social Support in Relapse Prevention for Drug Addicts URL

-Read from "Role of Social Support in Preventing Relapse" in page 917 to "Conclusion",page 921.
+Read from "Role of Social Support in Preventing Relapse" on page 917 to "Conclusion", page 921.
 (12 minutes)

 International Journal of Innovation, Creativity and Change - 2020